Implementing mindfulness in everyday life

-To learn more about this aspect of mindfulness research, you may want to visit David Black’s Mindfulness Research Guide.
+To learn more about this aspect of mindfulness research, you may want to visit the AMRA website or subscribe to their monthly newsletter Mindfulness Research Monthly.
 For the practical side, the bemindful website, developed by the UK Charity Mental Health Foundation may be of interest.

 Our own interest is, however, less related to clinical applications.
 Over the last few years I developed and refined the mindfulness @ work programme, which focuses on ordinary people who, like all of us, are faced with pressures of life and would like to take active measures to develop a more balanced approach.
 Here our first concern is to determine whether a mindfulness-based approach is also helpful for the general population and under what circumstances.
 In addition we are interested in pin-pointing the main processes of change and development that take place when we develop a more mindful way of life.

 Mindfulness and Eating Behaviour